Special relativity and the rod/slot paradox – IV – consequences of an inclination angle in the slot’s frame

 • in frame A in which the rod falls vertically.

-• in frame B, in which the slot is at rest and which mover horizontally versus frame A.
+• in frame B, in which the slot is at rest and which moves horizontally versus frame A.

 If the rod is doomed to collide with the plate (around the slot) in frame A, then the Lorentz transformation inevitably leads to a collision with the plate in frame B, too.
 So, from all we have done so far, we may get some hope that there is no paradox for the collision scenario in the end!